Indiana Personal Injury Lawyers on Your Side

 - Wrong dosage formula (11 percent)

-Many medications are spelled similarly or sound similarly.
+Many medications are spelled similarly or sound similar.
 When arranged alphabetically, it can be easy for pharmacists to grab the wrong drug.
 One common prescription mix-up is between a drug for kids with ADHD and a drug for heroin addicts.
 The ADHD drug is methylphenidate, and the drug for heroin is methadone.

 Another common prescription mistake is failing to account for the interaction between multiple drugs in a patient’s body.
 Many Americans are on more than one medication, and it’s important that interactions between multiple drugs don’t cause dangerous side effects that harm the patient.